How to become a tree sponsor in the JST company forest

 Success through the fusion of digital and real worlds

-Merging the real and digital worlds under the hashtag #Let’sGreenThePlanet has helped nearly 100,000 small farmers in a total of 17 countries so far.
+Merging the real and digital worlds under the hashtag #Let’sGreenThePlanet has helped more than 200,000 small farmers in a total of 16 countries so far.

 CO2 storage and reforestation, promotion of biodiversity, and combating soil erosion are among the Treedom goals, as are direct financing of small farmers and agricultural cooperatives, and new job prospects and alternative income opportunities for the local population.